 “VMC on AWS server configurations as of April of 2021”

 In the last few years, it’s been fascinating to witness VMware’s vision “Any app, any cloud” come to life thanks to a series of acquisitions and partnerships with major tech companies in the industry like Amazon AWS.
-After four years of continuous improvements, VMware Cloud on AWS is getting traction and customers are getting on board.
+After four years of continuous improvements, VMware in AWS is getting traction and customers are getting on board.

-While VMware on AWS might appear, and rightly so, like a pretty expensive service, it will bring some much-needed breathing space to IT departments that struggle to balance CAPEX management and innovation.
+While VMware in AWS might appear, and rightly so, like a pretty expensive service, it will bring some much-needed breathing space to IT departments that struggle to balance CAPEX management and innovation.
 By shifting some of those large up-front acquisitions to an OPEX model, you don’t need to worry about amortization, hardware, cabling, patching, upgrades… anymore.

 VMware also thought about vSphere administrators as your knowledge and skills are transferable to VMware Cloud on AWS thanks to it using the same management tools.

 If you want to give it a go, the single-host option lets you test the service for 30 days for about $7 per hour.
 Remember not to store any important data on it if you are not going to scale up the SDDC as it will be deleted at the 30 days mark.